JeffreyBenjaminBrown/hode/README.md

 but if you're a curious hacker, it's implemented.)

 [Qseq](Hode/Qseq/) is a metalanguage for search.
-It lets you combine multiple searches in some underlying search language.
+It lets you use existential and universal quantifiers to string together searches in some underlying search language.

 # How to install